VIAME/VIAME/examples/building_and_installing_viame/README.rst

 errors in the kwiver python libraries.
 To bypass these errors you have 2 options:

 1. Build VIAME in as high level as possible (e.g. C:/VIAME) or, alternatively
-2. Set the VIAME_KWIVER_BUILD_DIR path to be something small outside of your superbuild location, e.g. C:/tmp/kwiver to bypass path length limits.
+2. Set the VIAME_BUILD_KWIVER_DIR path to be something small outside of your superbuild location, e.g. C:/tmp/kwiver to bypass path length limits.
 Thi is performed, for example, in the nightly build server cmake script as an example https://github.com/VIAME/VIAME/blob/master/cmake/build_server_windows.cmake